Brock Purdy: Personal life

 Purdy is a devout Christian and openly talks about his faith.
 Purdy has stated in press briefings and interviews that Christianity plays a major role in his life.
 Purdy's favorite team as a youth was the Miami Dolphins, and he wears number 13 in honor of Dan Marino.

 For his first two seasons in the NFL, Purdy lived with 49ers teammates Nick Zakelj and Alfredo Gutiérrez.
 Because he is a starter despite his draft status, Purdy has been nicknamed "Mr. Relevant."

 In July 2023, Purdy announced his engagement to girlfriend Jenna Brandt.
-They married on March 9, 2024.
-As of July 2025 they have one child.
+They got married on March 9, 2024.
+As of July 2025, they have one child.